Light pollution: Light trespass

-Light trespass occurs when unwanted light enters one's property, for instance, by shining over a neighbour's fence.
+Light trespass occurs when unwanted light enters one's property, an example for this would be when : A neighbor installs a new light fixture on their property.
+It’s unshielded and casts a bright light that spills onto your property and perhaps even inside your home.
 A common light trespass problem occurs when a strong light enters the window of one's home from the outside, causing problems such as sleep deprivation.
 A number of cities in the U.S. have developed standards for outdoor lighting to protect the rights of their citizens against light trespass.
-To assist them, the International Dark-Sky Association has developed a set of model lighting ordinances.

 The Dark-Sky Association was started to reduce the light going up into the sky which reduces the visibility of stars (see Skyglow below).
 This is any light that is emitted more than 90° above nadir.
 By limiting light at this 90° mark they have also reduced the light output in the 80–90° range which creates most of the light trespass issues.

 U.S. federal agencies may also enforce standards and process complaints within their areas of jurisdiction.
 For instance, in the case of light trespass by white strobe lighting from communication towers in excess of FAA minimum lighting requirements the Federal Communications Commission maintains an Antenna Structure Registration database information which citizens may use to identify offending structures and provides a mechanism for processing citizen inquiries and complaints.
 The U.S. Green Building Council (USGBC) has also incorporated a credit for reducing the amount of light trespass and sky glow into their environmentally friendly building standard known as LEED.

 Light trespass can be reduced by selecting light fixtures that limit the amount of light emitted more than 80° above the nadir.
 The IESNA definitions include full cutoff (0%), cutoff (10%), and semi-cutoff (20%).
 (These definitions also include limits on light emitted above 90° to reduce sky glow.)

 Over-illumination

-Over-illumination is the excessive use of light.
+Over-illumination is the excessive and unnecessary use of light.

+A large and overabundant amount of electricity is required to support light consumption in the United States.
+U.S homes consumed 81 billion kilowatt hours (kWh) of electricity for lighting in 2020 according to the U.S. Energy Information Administration (EIA).
+Additionally, the EIA reported that 208 billion kWh and 53 billion kWh of electricity were used for commercial and manufacturing buildings respectively in 2018.

-In the USA commercial building lighting consumes in excess of 81.68 terawatt-hours (1999 data) of electricity per year, according to the DOE.
-Even among developed countries there are large differences in patterns of light use.
+Light use is not excessive in all developed countries.
+Amongst developed countries there are large variations in patterns of light use.
 American cities emit three to five times more light to space per capita compared to German cities.

 Over-illumination stems from several factors: